 Writing a parser you can go two paths: Either you try to be forgiving and try to figure out what the user intended, or you are strict and just tell the user that they should fix their stuff.

 pypdf gives you the option to be strict or not.

-pypdf has three core objects and all of them have a strict parameter:
+pypdf has two core objects:

-- PdfReader

-- PdfWriter
+- PdfReader - PdfWriter

-- PdfMerger